-If it is a common problem thatpersists over a long period of time, your hearing aid professional will conduct an audiogram to determine patterns of hearing loss.
+If it is a common problem that persists over a long period of time, your hearing healthcare professional will conduct an audiogram to determine patterns of hearing loss.

-Depending on the results of your hearing evaluation, you will likely go through different types of tinnitus treatment.
+Depending on the results of your hearing evaluation, you will likely get a recommendation for one of the different types of tinnitus treatment.
 After finding the underlying problem associated with your symptoms, your doctor will be able to provide help to reduce the noise in your ears.

 Another treatment option, called tinnitus retraining therapy, will help a patient ignore the background ringing noise in their ear.
 In this case, a white noise generator is used.
 This machine creates environmental sounds such as ocean waves, falling rain or other soft, soothing noises.
 Tinnitus sufferers can also use white noise to help sleep.
 Consider turning on a fan, humidifier, air conditioner or dehumidifier to help sleep.
 Individuals with a fish tank can benefit from the constant noise of flowing water.

-There are several different tests that determine the specific details of tinnitus itself.
+There are several different tests that can characterize the specific tinnitus that you're experiencing.
 A hearing care professional may do an x-ray to find any potential structural damage, and if that is the case, you may need an MRI or CT scan.

-A pitch match will help your audiologist determine the type of sound waves that are causing you problems.
-For this exam you will be asked to identify the pitch of your tinnitus as best as possible from a group of external tones.
+A pitch match will help your audiologist determine the frequencies of sounds that are causing you problems.
+For this exam you will be asked to identify the pitch of your tinnitus as best as possible by comparing it to externally presented tones.

-Sometimes the cause of your tinnitus is a treatable condition that doesn't need medication.
+Sometimes the cause of your tinnitus is a treatable condition.
 Your doctor may have to remove excess earwax buildup in the ear canal, which can irritate the area and cause slight hearing loss or a ringing noise.

 An issue with the blood vessels around the ear can also cause tinnitus.
 This is most common when someone is hearing a pulsating noise that resembles their heartbeat.
 In this situation, medication or possibly surgery may be required.

-Medications can also cause tinnitus, in which case your audiologist will discuss stopping, reducing or changing the medications you are currently taking.
+Medications can also cause tinnitus, in which case your hearing healthcare provider will work with your physician to determine if you can stop, reduce or change the medications you are currently taking.

 Research conducted in 2012 at Adelante Audiology & Communication followed nearly 500 patients for 12 months to test cognitive behavioral treatment that aims to reduce the negative connotation toward the ailment.
 Researchers exposed patients to exposure techniques, movement, relaxation exercise and mindfulness-based elements.
 The study proved to be successful for both mild and severe forms of tinnitus.